nextcloud-libraries/nextcloud-prettier-config/README.md

 ## Setup
 ### Prepare ESLint
-If you are using ESLint you should enable the `eslint-config-prettier` configuration which disables all ESLint rules that conflict with Prettier, a detailed description can be found here: [github.com/prettier/eslint-config-prettier](https://github.com/prettier/eslint-config-prettier?tab=readme-ov-file#installation).
+If you are using ESLint you should enable the `eslint-config-prettier` configuration which disables all ESLint rules that conflict with Prettier.
+A detailed description can be found here: [github.com/prettier/eslint-config-prettier](https://github.com/prettier/eslint-config-prettier?tab=readme-ov-file#installation).

 In short, this should be your ESLint config:
 ```json